nidhaloff/deep-translator/docs/README.rst

 - You can also reuse the Translator class and change/update its properties.

-(Notice that this is important for performance too since instantiating new objects is expensive)
+(Notice that this is important for performance too, since instantiating new objects is expensive)

 .. code-block:: python